Skiathos holidays 2019 / 2020

 When to go

 (°C) Avg.
 High Temp

-Discover your inner foodie by indulging in the deliciously healthy Mediterranean diet; consisting of colourful peppers, olives and of course an abundance of fresh seafood.
+Discover your inner foodie by indulging in the deliciously healthy Mediterranean diet on a Skiathos holiday; consisting of colourful peppers, olives and of course an abundance of fresh seafood.

 If you prefer to enjoy traditional Greek food in a more modern and less rustic setting, try out Olive Land.
 Furthermore, if you decide to have a break from Greek food, Medousa is a popular Italian restaurant.

-For adventurous types there is plenty to get your pulse racing in Skiathos, lots of the action takes place in or around the water – try sailing or scuba diving or even surfing while you are here, taking advantage of one of the excellent water sport schools.
+For adventurous types there is plenty to get your pulse racing on Skiathos holidays, lots of the action takes place in or around the water – try sailing or scuba diving or even surfing while you are here, taking advantage of one of the excellent watersports schools.

 With cheap flights to Skiathos, adventure is not far away.
 There is so much untouched beauty on this island to explore.

 For action inland, there are lots of excellent hiking trails in the lush pine forests of the region from a quiet ramble to a challenging hike.
 The villages of Kolios and Trolous, or the Achladies area, are all good places to start your adventure.

 Skiathos holidays offer some fantastic beaches that are big selling points for booking.
 Skiathos Town's beach, Megali Ammos, is a good place to start your beach holiday.
 Most beaches are backed by pine forests and have crystal clear waters with soft sand.
 Koukounaries is the biggest and most popular beach, stretching in a gentle horseshoe shape with the quintessential pine trees and yellow sands making it a gorgeous place to relax.
 Expect all kinds of ameneties here with water sports, sun beds and cafés.
 Visit Kolios Beach, or Trolous Beach, both backed by thier beautiful, eponymous beaches.